 This enhanced version of FitBits includes a new feature called the “Apple Core.”
 Each activity has a grade-specific Apple Core which teachers can use to further reinforce Common Core Educational Standards for Math and English Language Arts.

-The book sets that make up Health Through LiteracyTM include five to six books, age-appropriate for each grade K–5, with nutrition or physical activity themes.
-Each book comes with a tip sheet to enhance the health messages within the books.
+The book sets that make up Health Through LiteracyTM include six to seven books, age-appropriate for three levels, Pre-K to Kindergarten, Lower Elementary, and Upper Elementary.
+Each book is nutrition or physical activity themed and comes with a tip sheet to enhance the health messages within the books.
 These tip sheets help teachers to discuss the books with their classes, to incorporate physical activity into the reading of the book, to provide a food tasting opportunity for students, and to integrate health messages with other areas of the program.

 Healthy Classrooms, Healthy SchoolsTM helps teachers transform first their classroom and, ultimately, their school to be environments that promote healthy eating and physical activity.
 One HCHS set is for grades K–2, the other for grades 3–5.
 Both can be ordered with companion books tailored to a specific grade.
 Both also include activities for teachers and students that introduce and reinforce healthy messages.
 Healthy Classrooms, Healthy Schools touches on all areas defined by the Centers for Disease Control as part of a Whole School, Whole Community, Whole Child Approach.